elves/elvish.io/src/ref/builtin.md

 echo &sep=' ' $value...
 ```

-Print all arguments and a newline.
-Arguments are separated by the `sep` option.
+Print all arguments, joined by the `sep` option, and followed by a newline.

 Examples: